Judah Leib ben Isaac: Biography

+Judah Leib’s family belonged to the network of distinguished rabbinic families of early modern and modern Polish Jewry.
+Within traditional Jewish genealogy (yichus), branches of this extended rabbinic lineage have been associated with families that preserved traditions of descent from the House of David.

 In his early years, Judah officiated as rabbi in Szydłów, later serving as representative of Kraków in the Council of Four Lands.
 After 1715, he became rabbi and president of the Yeshiva at Kraków, where he remained until his death in 1730.
 Judah is known for his many approbations (haskamot) of other rabbinical books and decisions, such as "Panim Me'irot," by Rabbi Meïr Eisenstadt (Amsterdam, 1714), and "Berit Shalom," by Rabbi Pinchas ben Pelta (Frankfurt on the Main, 1718).
 His son, David Samuel, served as the Av Beit Din of Szydłów and Chmielnik until 1731 and was the paternal grandfather of Shmuel of Karov.

 Judah’s wife left a last will and testament that favored her younger son, Rabbi David Samuel, over the oldest son, Rabbi Yehoshua of Szydlow.
 Rabbi Yehoshua accused Rabbi David Samuel of forging the will, leading to a conflict between the brothers.
 Rabbi Yehoshua joined a Jesuit monastery and converted to Christianity because of the conflict.
 The conversion led to Rabbi Yehoshua being knighted by the king of the Polish-Lithuanian commonwealth.
 After engaging in a public debate with his brother Rabbi Josef Szydłowski, the chief rabbi of Pinczow, he returned to Judaism.
 The conflict compromised Rabbi David Samuel so much that he left his position as the chief rabbi of Kraków.
 Judah’s son Rabbi Josef Szydłowski, the chief rabbi of Pinczow, married Liba Shapiro, a descendant of the chief rabbi of Kraków, Rabbi Nathan Nata Spira, the Megaleh Amukkot.
-Menachem Mendel of Rimanov was the son of Rabbi Josef Szydlowski and Liba Shapiro and thus a grandchild of Judah Leib.
+Menachem Mendel of Rimanov the founder of Rimenov hassidim was the son of Rabbi Josef Szydlowski and Liba Shapiro and thus a grandchild of Judah Leib.

 All six of Rabbi Judah's sons, who were also rabbis and heads of rabbinical courts in towns in southern Poland, mainly in Województwo świętokrzyskie and surrounding areas, signed the excommunication of the Italian rabbi Moshe Chaim Luzzato, the Ramchal, in 1734 because of the publication of his Kabbalistic books.

 All six sons of Jehuda Leib adopted the surname Szydłowski to commemorate their town of origin.